odrymark/odrymark/README.md

 ## 🧑‍💻 About Me

 I'm a Computer Science student at Business Academy South West in Denmark.
 I really enjoy building software across the full stack — from backend systems and databases to frontend interfaces and AI models.
-I have a strong interest in **Cybersecurity**, **Penetration testing** **DevOps**, and **AI**.
+I have a strong interest in **Cybersecurity**, **Penetration testing**, **DevOps**, and **AI**.

 ---